MikeVedsted/JoinMe/docs/contributing.md

 ---

-### Typescript Style guide :haircut_woman:
+### Typescript Style guide

 Here you can find our guidelines for writing clear, concise and pretty TypeScript.
-Some of these are also applicable when using React, but make sure to also read the [React specific session](#react-style-guide).
+Some of these are also applicable when using React, but make sure to also read the [React specific section](#react-style-guide).

 Keep in mind these basic guidelines: